ndd21/PHYS281/docs/demo-vs-code.md

 ![VS code](img/vscode.png)

-This contains a range of links to help on using _VS Code_
+This contains a range of links to help with using _VS Code_

 !!! note
     You can disable this welcome message from showing each time you open _VS Code_ by unticking the tickbox next to the "Show welcome page on startup".

-Down the left hand side of the window are several icons that can be clicked on to open panel (clicking again will close the panel):
+Down the left hand side of the window are several icons that can be clicked on to open various panels (clicking again will close the panel):

 * :fontawesome-regular-copy:: open the "Explorer" panel showing any currently open files.